tochman/the_blue_print/chapters/05-testing-react-components.md

 **Team Communication**: Tests clarify behavioral expectations for other developers and future maintainers, preserving important component contracts.

-## When Testing May Not Provide Value
+## When testing may not provide value

 **Highly Experimental Features**: Rapid prototyping scenarios where code is frequently discarded may not benefit from comprehensive testing investment.